MattKevan/kevan.tv/_posts/2021-04-06-how-is-prangent-formed---youtube.md

 ---
-title: "How is prangent formed - YouTube"
+title: "How is prangent formed"
 link: "https://m.youtube.com/watch?v=EShUeudtaFg"
 type: link
 description: "With the demise of Yahoo Answers next month, lets remember a classic of its genre."